-This chapter includes information about buying and selling a house where the property has a registered land title (see ‘Land titles’, below).
-The topics covered include conveyancing, mortgages, government assistance schemes, and the An agreement that the law will enforce. of sale.
+This chapter includes information about buying and selling a house where the property has a registered land title (see ‘Land titles’).
+The topics covered include conveyancing, mortgages, government assistance schemes, and the contract of sale.

 A note on conveyancing

 While this chapter contains information about conveyancing, it does not provide information detailed enough to enable you to do your own conveyancing.

 Furthermore, it is now difficult for a party to a real estate transaction to do their own conveyancing, as in Victoria, electronic conveyancing is now mandatory.

 Most electronic conveyancing now takes place via an electronic platform (e.g. Property Exchange Australia), to which solicitors and conveyancers subscribe.

 The key terms used in this chapter include:

 - vendor: the person or organisation selling a property;